Solar for Public Transit and School Buses

 The eNow Solution

 eNow is a “smart” system, directed by the charge controller.
 When the sun rises, the charge controller does a bulk charge to replenish the batteries.
 Once the charger detects a full battery, it goes into a trickle charge (or float) mode.
 It will continually charge the batteries during daylight hours, and then contribute directly to bulk charging the batteries to replace the energy used during auxiliary system operation.
 This all happens automatically, with no driver action required.

-Through customer feedback and extensive testing, we know that improving battery performance translates to increased revenue of $1,000 to $4,000 per year based on
+Through customer feedback and extensive testing, we know that improving battery performance translates to increased profitability of $1,000 to $4,000 per year based on:

 - reduced fuel costs through reduced idling